Extended-Thunder/send-later/TRANSLATING.md

 ## How much work is this going to be, really?

-Things are changing pretty rapidly in Send Later recently, but I've tried to reuse locale strings as much as possible.
+I try to avoid changing locale strings if at all possible, and when I do it's not more than one or two at a time.
 The Send Later UI is generally pretty stable, and has been for quite a while.
 I intend to keep it that way unless there are pressing needs to update the text.
 So while you may need to put in several hours of effort to do a new translation from scratch, after that the work will be rather intermittent and not particularly time-consuming.
-Crowdin offers suggested string translations which can save you a lot of time.
+Crowdin offers suggested translations which can save you a lot of time.

 ## Signing up